harvard-acc/ALADDIN/README.md

   ```
   cd $ALADDIN_HOME/SHOC/scripts
-  python run_aladdin.py triad 2 2
+  python run_aladdin.py triad 2 2 1
   ```

-  It will start Aladdin run at `$ALADDIN_HOME/SHOC/triad/sim/p2_u2`
+  It will start Aladdin run at `$ALADDIN_HOME/SHOC/triad/sim/p2_u2_P1`

-  The last two parameters are unrolling and partition factors in the config files.
+  The last three parameters are unrolling and partition factors and enabling loop pipelining in the config files.
 You can sweep these parameters easily with Aladdin.

 Step-by-step: